What Does FCW System Failed Mean And How Do You Fix It?

 What exactly does FCW system failed mean?
 If you own a Honda Accord or Honda Odyssey, or any other car, then here's the ultimate guide for you.

-“FCW System Malfunction” means that the system is not able to warn you of an upcoming crash.
+“FCW System Malfunction” means that the system is not able to warn you of an imminent crash.
 If it fails, you won’t be notified of the hazardous situation.

-The FCW is separate from any Advanced Driver-Assistance Systems (ADAS) that might control brakes or steering.
-It’s just a warning.
+The FCW is distinct from any Advanced Driver-Assistance Systems (ADAS) that might control brakes or steering.
+It’s simply a warning.

-So, is it serious when the FCW system fails?
+So, is it vital when the FCW system fails?

 Not directly.
 It’s usually easy to fix, but it might also mean that you have a more serious underlying ECU problem.